Skip to content

 Our aim is simple:

 To get outdoors and visit new places, enjoy the beautiful scenery with people who want to have fun and meet new friends.
-We have a simple philosophy; provide fun and sociable events that incorporate the best an area has to offer with experienced hike leaders.
+We have a simple philosophy: provide fun and sociable events that incorporate the best an area has to offer with experienced hike leaders.

-We for our part will continue to strive to provide popular destinations at affordable prices with a strong emphasis on providing good hikes, quality food and enjoyable and inclusive socialising.
+We will continue to strive to provide popular destinations at affordable prices with a strong emphasis on providing good hikes, quality food and enjoyable and inclusive socialising.
 You can also be assured that the events and activities we list are activities we have hosted and not just a marketing ploy, as adopted by one of the largest UK outdoor groups.

 Our most popular events are weekend hiking trips to locations around the UK.